Proverb: ‘a short saying in general use, held to embody a general truth’

 http://www.manythings.org/proverbs/ - This site has so many proverbs it’s hard to know where to start!
 You could give this link to your students if they’re keen proverb learners!
 If they get really into it there are lots of proverb crosswords too.

 http://www.bbc.co.uk/worldservice/learningenglish/radio/specials/1728_uptodate/ A collection of lesson plans and texts based on new words which have appeared in English.
+This page is no longer being updated.

 By Jo Budden